 Hiking Trails to Explore in the Champaign County Area

 One of the funniest parts of living in the Midwest is seeing everyone jump at the chance to get outdoors the minute the weather peaks above 40 degrees.
-If you're itching to get a head-start on hiking this spring, then we've got some trails for you!
+Unfortunately, we're actually just getting into our cold season.
+Don't let the frigid temperatures freak you out though!
+Getting outside in January can be easy if you bundle up.

 The greater Champaign County area is full of incredible options for walking and running amongst incredible nature scapes.
 We're highlighting a few favorites here, including some of the incredible Champaign County Forest Preserve District spaces!